nodefluxio/vortex/docs/api/vortex.development.core.pipelines.md

 **Arguments**:

 - `images` _Union[List[str],np.ndarray]_ - list of images path or array of image
-- `coordinate` _str, optional_ - output coordinate format, especially usefull for models that returns coordinates in the input, e.g. bounding box, landmark, etc. Available:
+- `output_coordinate_format` _str, optional_ - output coordinate format, especially usefull for models that returns
+      coordinates in the input, e.g. bounding box, landmark, etc. Available:
       `'relative'`: the coordinate is relative to input size (have range of [0, 1]), so to visualize the output needs to be multplied by input size;
       `'absolute'`: the coordinate is absolute to input size (range of [widht, height]).